SheillaO/DevRoadmap/README.md

 # DevRoadmap: Thought Leadership for Career Growth

 DevRoadmap is not a "learning journal" in the traditional sense.
 It's a **thought leadership platform** designed to showcase deep technical thinking, cross-disciplinary problem-solving.
-It is a curated collection of essays on **go-to-market strategy, technical product positioning, and building products that matter** — written by someone who has shipped products at P&G, Fintech, Blockchain, and high-growth SaaS.
+It is a curated collection of essays on **go-to-market strategy, technical product positioning, and building products that matter**, written by someone who has shipped products at P&G, Fintech, Blockchain, and high-growth SaaS.

 ## 🎯 What This Is